Complete Sacred Valley & Machu Picchu 2 Days

 - Passport number

-SECOND, we require a deposit of 50% of the total price per person in order to purchase a your entrance to Machu Picchu and train ticket.
-You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page.
+SECOND, we require a deposit of US$211.00 per person in order to purchase a your entrance to Machu Picchu and train ticket.
+You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page or click here on the payment method of your choice, either VISA or PAYPAL.

 WHAT ABOUT THE BALANCE?